coverclock/com-diag-hazer/README.md

 device, a tiny little external GPS receiver that emits NMEA strings over its built-in USB-to-serial adaptor.
 The BU-353S4 is based on the SiRF Star IV chipset.
 If you want to futz around with satellite geolocation, the BU-353S4 is a cheap and easy way to do it.
+Hazer parses GGA, GSA, GSV, and RMC sentences produced by the GPS "talker".
+While I used the BU-353S4 to test the software, it is likely usable for any GPS receiver that conforms to NMEA 0183 4.10.

 This software is an original work of its author(s).